JTronLabs/blog/_drafts/2016-05-13-Creating-A-Game-With-Phaser-Part-1.markdown

 {% capture markdown_content_block %}

 Regardless of your current skill level, Phaser is a great choice to develop your next (or first) game.
 One of its greatest strengths is the [documentation](http://phaser.io/docs/2.4.7/index) and available tutorials.
 The [offical tutorials](http://phaser.io/learn/official-tutorials), [community tutorials](http://phaser.io/learn/community-tutorials), and [specific examples](http://phaser.io/examples) give this engine a low learning curve, ultimately making your game quicker (and cheaper) to make.
 Phaser is not as powerful as AAA game engines like [Unity](https://unity3d.com/) or [UnrealEngine](https://www.unrealengine.com/) as it lacks 3D ([BabylonJS can do 3D though](http://www.babylonjs.com/)), a GUI, support staff, and it is not as well known, but it is 100% free.
-Whether you're an established business or an aspiring indie, using a free engine could add a lot of money to your pockets throughout your game's life.
+Whether you're an established business or an aspiring indie, using a free engine ([versus UE4 or Unity](http://blog.digitaltutors.com/whats-better-deal-unreal-engine-4-unity-5/)) will add money to your pockets throughout your game's life.

 Unlike writing native apps, Phaser does not lock you into one device.
 At the end of this series I use Cordova to publish on the Google Play Store, gaining access to a greater audience.
 These frameworks allow you to write once and publish multiple times, saving precious dev time.
-Unfortunately this process is a bit more involved than using AAA engines, but again it is free.
-Unfortuantely, apps written in this manner are less efficient than native apps, as they require a [WebView](https://cordova.apache.org/docs/en/latest/guide/overview/index.html#architecture) to run in the background and interpret the JS like a browser would.
+While this process is more involved than using AAA engines it is extendible to any JS app, not just games.
+Unfortunately, apps written in this manner are less efficient than native apps, as they require a [WebView](https://cordova.apache.org/docs/en/latest/guide/overview/index.html#architecture) to run in the background and interpret the JS like a browser would.
 Usually for small apps this performance hit is minimal, and far preferable to having to re-write all the code multiple times.

 {% endcapture %}